 In one study, researchers used lavender aromatherapy to treat people suffering from headache attacks.
 Of the 129 patients, 92 "responded entirely or partially to lavender," suggesting the plant could have soothing properties.

-"Rosemary oil has been shown to lower the stress hormone cortisol, which can trigger headaches when elevated, and also reduce pain," says Axe.
+"Rosemary oil has been shown to lower the stress hormone cortisol, which can trigger headaches when elevated.
+[Rosemary can] also reduce pain," says Axe.
 It has been used in folk medicine to treat headaches because of its anti-inflammatory and analgesic properties.